jasonmcboyd/CollectionUtils/docs/ConvertTo-Hashtable.md

 ## PARAMETERS

 ### -Comparer
 The collection of `IEqualityComparer` to use when comparing each property of the key.
-If this is not specified the default comparer for each property type will be used unless that type is a string in which case the `DefaultStringComparer` will be used.
+If this is not specified the default comparer for each property type will be used, unless that type is a string, in which case the `DefaultStringComparer` will be used.

 ```yaml
 Type: KeyComparerParameter